floriantoenjes/my_forum/README.md

 authenticated if they want to write to the boards.

 Forum input is being validated and tests are written to ensure the application is working correctly.
+The boards offer pagination for topics and a search function.